-The Projects View offers a file browser for your projects, including external folders that are not physically part of your project.
-This can be useful for including external IP in your projects.
+VS Code provides the Explorer view to browse through files and folders.
+To be able to fully represent your project and offer custom functionality, Sigasi offers a very similar Projects View.
+This view also offers a file browser for your projects, but it includes external folders that are not physically part of your project.
+This is especially useful for including external IP in your projects.

-The Projects View also offers a lot of custom Sigasi functionality, such as library mapping, version setting, and project settings.
+The Projects View offers a lot of custom Sigasi functionality, such as library mapping, version setting, and project settings, without overloading the Explorer view .

 Buttons in the projects view